Boundary Referendum And Public Consultation – Have Your Say

 • Combining the existing Hull and East Riding councils into one local authority;

-• Keeping the two existing councils but having a Combined Authority for certain functions, e.g. – planning, and economic regeneration;
+• Keeping the two existing councils but having a Combined Authority for certain functions, e.g. – planning, tourism and economic regeneration;

 • Extending the city boundary to encompass the city travel-to-work-area;